Username or E-mail

 stencyl-animation-frames

-Now that you understand animations, let's go over the import process.
+Now that you understand what animations are, let's go over the import process.
 You can import animations in one of several ways.

 • Pick an image.